-If a sub-group of KEY1 group is being played and one of KEY2~KEY12 is triggered, the playing sub-group will be terminated, and the newly triggered key group is played instead.
+If a sub-group of KEY1is playing and one of KEY2~KEY12 is triggered, the playing sub-group will be terminated, and the newly triggered key group come into play instead.
 The first sub-group will start playing by retriggering KEY1.
 In other words, the KEY1 playing sequence is reset whenever a key other than KEY1 is triggered (see Figure 1).